armadsen/ArduinoPacketSend/README.md

 `$pos<x>;` (where `<x>` is the knob position, from 1 to 100.)

-For more information, please see the ORSSerialPort RequestResponseDemo project as well as the Request Response API Documentation (both are coming soon).
+For more information, please see the ORSSerialPort [PacketParsingDemo project](https://github.com/armadsen/ORSSerialPort/tree/master/Examples/PacketParsingDemo) as well as the [Packet Parsing API Documentation](https://github.com/armadsen/ORSSerialPort/wiki/Packet-Parsing-API).

 This project is licensed under the terms of the MIT [license](LICENSE.md).